-The prospective recipient certifies, by submission of this proposal, that neither it nor its principals is presently debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded from participation in this transaction by any federal department or agency.
+1) You, on behalf of the applicant organization certify, by submission of your proposal, that neither you nor your principals are presently debarred, suspended,

-- 2) Failure to make required disclosures can result in any of the remedies described in 45 CFR § 75.371, including suspension or debarment.
+- proposed for debarment, declared ineligible, or voluntarily excluded from participation in this transaction by any federal department or agency. - 2) Failure to make required disclosures can result in any of the remedies described in 45 CFR § 75.371, including suspension or debarment.
 (See also 2 CFR parts 180 and 376, and 31 U.S.C.
-3321). - 3) Where the prospective recipient is unable to attest to the statements in this certification, an explanation shall be included in Attachment 6: Other Relevant Documents.
+3321). - 3) Where you are unable to attest to the statements in this certification, an explanation shall be included in Attachment 6: Other Relevant Documents.